Sheila Curran Bernard

 Please see www.sheilacurranbernard.com

-Filmmaker, writer, consultant, more than 50 hours of nationally- and internationally broadcast films, primarily documentary.
+Filmmaker and writer on more than 50 hours of nationally- and internationally broadcast films, primarily documentary, including SLAVERY BY ANOTHER NAME (2012).
 Recognition includes a national Emmy Award for writing, the George Foster Peabody Award, the Cine Golden Eagle, and the Alfred I. duPont-Columbia University Award, along with fellowships at the MacDowell Colony for the Arts and the Virginia Center for the Creative Arts.
 Recipient, 2016 named New York Foundation for the Arts Fellowship in Playwriting/Screenwriting.
-Author, DOCUMENTARY STORYTELLING, now in its 4th edition and available in Korean, Chinese, Portuguese, Japanese, and Polish.
-Co-author with Kenn Rabin, ARCHIVAL STORYTELLING.
+Author, DOCUMENTARY STORYTELLING, now going into its 5th edition (2020) and available in Korean, Chinese, Portuguese, Japanese, Polish, and Arabic.
+Co-author with Kenn Rabin, ARCHIVAL STORYTELLING, now going into its 2nd edition (2020).

-Also, associate professor, University at Albany, State University of New York.
+Also, associate professor, Dept. of History (and Documentary Studies Program) at the University at Albany, State University of New York and director of its graduate program in Public History.

 Slavery by Another Name, writer (2012)